Compare Rates and Save on Life Insurance

 If you picked more than one person to get the money, and one of them dies, the others usually get that person's share.
 You can set up different rules if you want, but you'll need to clarify that in the policy.

-• loanReview icon
+loanReview icon

 Beneficiary Dies Before You

-• uninsured icon
+uninsured icon

 No Beneficiary Named at All

 Sometimes, people don't name a beneficiary at all.
-This can lead to the money going into the estate, just like if the beneficiary has died.
+If no beneficiary is named in a life insurance policy, the proceeds will go into the estate, similar to when a beneficiary predeceases the insured.
 It can cause delays and might mean the money doesn't go where you want it to.

-What Happens If There's No Beneficiary on Life Insurance?
+What Happens if There's No Beneficiary on Life Insurance?

 PAYOUT GOES TO THE ESTATE

-The life insurance payout typically becomes part of the deceased's estate.
+When there's no beneficiary, the life insurance payout typically becomes part of the deceased's estate.
 This means that instead of going directly to a named individual or entity, the funds are added to the total value of the deceased's assets.

 SUBJECT TO PROBATE PROCESS